kasturilele/adaptive-dynamics/README.md

  - fixed_combined_single3.csv - information about fixed mutations for simulations in previous file
  - log_combined_pair2new.csv - simulation outputs for first set of two-species simulations (population size and mean values of ri and aii)
  - log_combined_extinct.csv - simulation outputs for some parameter combinations not covered in this previous file
+ - time_extinct_fig4.csv - processed data from previous two files (used to generate Figure 4)
  - fixed_combined_pair2new.csv - information about fixed mutations for simulations in previous file
  - log_comb_exp_15_ext2.csv and log_comb_exp_16_ext2.csv - simulation outputs for extended two-species simulations (for figure 6, population size and mean values of ri and aii)
  - log_comb_init_00.csv - simulation outputs for extended two-species simulations (for figure 5, population size and mean values of ri and aii)